unimarkup/specification/markup/inlines/boxes/referencing/abbreviation.md

 The first line in the usage example would render to

 ```
-Some text using an abbr (abbreviation).
+Some text using an abbreviation (abbr).
 ```

 **Type:** `abbreviation`